manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 Fine, this proves that our code reaches a JavaScript interpreter.
 But why don't we see any output for the non-broken code?

-The reason is that an interactive JavaScript console does the additional work of printing any expression's result back to us - but now we don't have a console, only a "pure" JavaScript interpreter, and we need to trigger the outputting ourselves.
+The reason is that an interactive JavaScript console does the additional work of printing any expression's result back to us - but now we don't have an interactive console, only a "pure" JavaScript interpreter, and we need to trigger the outputting ourselves.
 To do so, we can use method `log` of object `console`.
 Even though neither *objects* nor *methods* have yet been introduced properly, please change your file's content to this:

     console.log("hello")